Fish finger sandwich

-A fish finger sandwich is a sandwich containing fish fingers, a battered or breaded fish.
-It is a popular dish in Britain where it is a comfort food.
-The sandwich often has no other filling, but may include a sauce such as tartare, mayonnaise or ketchup.
+A fish finger sandwich is a sandwich primarily containing fish fingers, which are pieces of battered or breaded fish, along with lettuce and a sauce.
+It is a popular dish in the United Kingdom, where it is a comfort food.
+The sandwich often has no other filling, but may include a sauce such as tartar, mayonnaise or ketchup.

 Celebrity chef Jamie Oliver has described the sandwich as a guilty pleasure: "As a chef I always feel I shouldn't be eating something like a fish finger buttie – but you know what, I think that makes it taste even better."

 Restaurants which have included fish finger sandwiches in their menu include: Bill's, Kerbisher & Malt and Leon.